-In entrepreneurship, you can forgo a lot of things, but you can’t forgo two: hands-on experience and the right connections.
+In entrepreneurship, you can forgot a lot of things, but you can’t forgo two: hands-on experience and the right connections.
 This is where online communities for entrepreneurs come in.

 Apart from closing the self-isolation gap during COVID19, online business communities have become the safe haven where business connections are nurtured, resources are gathered, and experience is freely shared.
 If you’re a hands-on type of person, such experience exchange will be your best way to learn entrepreneurship.
 Moreover, you’ll feel that you’re not alone in the tough world of business, that your aspirations are backed, supported, and motivated by people just like you.

 So if you’re still a loner in the world of business or are looking for an online entrepreneur community that’s perfect for your industry, this is the guide for you.

 Bookmark these best online communities for entrepreneurs, startups, women-owned businesses, Black and minority-owned businesses, and marketing professionals — as recommended by business owners themselves.

 - Online communities for entrepreneurs (general)

 - Online communities for startups